vzhd1701/gridplayer/README.md

 $ sudo snap connect gridplayer:mount-observe
 ```

-#### Linux (KDE): black screen issue when using hardware decoder
+#### Linux: black screen issue when using hardware decoder

 Switch on "Opaque overlay (fix black screen)" checkbox in settings.

-Overlay might be a bit glitchy in KDE with hardware decoder.
+Depending on the window manager, the overlay might be a bit glitchy with the hardware decoder.
+Enabling compositor might help.

 ## Geting help